wendylabsinc/react-three-mesh-editor/docs/custom-controls.md

 # Custom Controls Guide

-This guide explains how to use the "Bring Your Own Controls" (BYOC) pattern to integrate custom transform controls with `react-three-mesh-editor`.
+This guide explains how to use the "Bring Your Own Controls" (BYOC) pattern to integrate custom transform controls with `@wendylabsinc/react-three-mesh-editor`.

 ## Overview